NotChad/termux-stuff/README.md

 ./cross-toolchain/build-toolchain.sh
 ```

-Note that as target architecture only AArch64 is supported.
+Note that as target architecture only AArch64 and ARM are supported.

 ### Building packages